-PPPSGV offers interactive professional development training, capacity building and technical assistance to youth-serving professionals such as teachers, social workers, health educators, and youth programs staff.
+PPPSGV offers interactive professional development training, capacity building, and technical assistance to teachers and other youth-serving professionals.

 Our parent programs provide skills and resources that assist parents in talking with their children about sexual and reproductive health issues.
 Workshops are conducted in community settings, can include single-session or multiple-session presentations, and can be delivered in English or Spanish depending on availability.

 Our peer education and advocacy leadership program brings together a group of local high school students to work on projects that affect their communities.
 Peer advocates are trained to become sex ed resources for their peers and community leaders that create positive change, and build support for reproductive rights and social justice.